mathewthe2/Game2Text/public/documentation.md

 <a name="yomichan"/>

-## Word Lookup with Yomichan, Rikaichan
+## Lookup word with Yomichan or Rikaichan

 Browser dictionaries like Yomichan are immedaitely accessible from Game2Text.